 Hunters and fishers do not need a Discover Pass to access WDFW land.

 You do NOT need a Discover Pass to access land managed by WDFW if you have a vehicle access pass.
-These passes are issued with hunting or fishing licenses.
+Your hunting or fishing license includes this pass.
 However, you will still need a Discover Pass to access state parks or DNR land.

-Chelan PUD customers can get a free day-use pass through the Chelan PUD Public Power Benefit Day Use Parking Pass.
+Chelan PUD customers can get a free day-use pass!

 Chelan PUD customers can get free day use access to Wenatchee Confluence, Lincoln Rock and Daroga State Parks with a Chelan PUD Public Power Benefit Day Use Parking Pass.